 Clinical Trials for Gynecologic Cancers

-We offer our patients access to a wide array of clinical trials for uterine cancer, ovarian cancer and other gynecologic cancers.
-Our physicians are primary principal investigators for the Gynecologic Oncology Group (GOG) of the National Cancer Institute (NCI).
+We offer our patients access to a wide array of clinical trials for uterine, ovarian and other gynecologic cancers.
+Our physicians are primary principal investigators for the NRG Oncology cooperative group and participate in GOG Foundation sponsored trials.

 This active participation in investigative medicine enables our patients to take part in studies of promising new advances while remaining close to home, family and work.